-Early years teachers observe how students monitor and adjust their own behaviour, especially at play, in order to:
+Early years teachers observe how students monitor and adjust their own behavior, especially at play, in order to:

-- build a clear picture of the student and their interests - identify what and how the student is thinking and learning - assess the effectiveness of the learning environment on the student's learning - plan learning engagements for individuals and small groups.
+- Build a clear picture of the student and their interests. - Identify what and how the student is thinking and learning. - Assess the effectiveness of the learning environment on the student's learning. - Plan learning engagements for individuals and small groups.

 When observing, teachers also document what the students say and do.
 By listening carefully to the dialogue between students, teachers learn about their current interests, existing knowledge, level of involvement and social skills.
-Collaborating with colleagues, they analyse group interactions, discover strengths, identify learning goals and reflect on the effectiveness of teaching practices.
+Collaborating with colleagues, they analyze group interactions, discover strengths, identify learning goals and reflect on the effectiveness of teaching practices.
 Teachers share these observations with students and parents.

-How Do we Report:
+How we report: